Horizons-Games/Axolotl-Engine/README.md

 - Interface features: Load and delete material maps, change diffuse and specular's color and shininess and normal's strength.

 **Analytic lights and Normal map**
-- Different type of lights (Ambient, Directional, Point and Spot).
+- Different types of lights (Ambient, Directional, Point and Spot lights).
 - Lights can be added and removed and their parameters can be edited.
 - Application of the Normal Map and the possibility to edit it.
-- Application of the sky CubeMap.
+- Implementation of the sky CubeMap.

+**Area lights**
+- Differents types of Area lights (Sphere, tube).

+**Breakable components**
+- Create a breakable component and edit its impulsion power.

+**Physics**
+- Ability to create rigidbodies and edit its properties.
+- Edit a Rigidbody collider and its properties (shape and transform).
+- Draw Debug options for Rigidbody colliders.
+- Add a proportional controller to a Rigidbody.

+**Particle systems**
+- Create a particle system and edit its properties (color, number of particles).

+**Audio**
+- Create and configure audio sources

+**2D and 3D objects**
+- Create 2D canvas (Empty, Text, Image, Button).
+- Create 3D meshes (Cube, Sphere, Plane, Cylinder, Capsule, Character).

+**Animations and state machines**
+- Add an animation component to your meshes.
+- Ability to create, edit, rename and delete state machines.
+- Draw Debug options for sketelal animation bones.

+**Scripting**
+- Ability to create and link scripts to GameObjects.

+**Build**
+- Configure a scene and an environment to generate the zip compressed folder with the corresponding assets and files.

+**Play scenes**
+- Play or stop your scene at any moment.

 # Controls
-- Right click + “WASD” to move camera around.
+- Right click + W / A / S / D  to move camera around.
 - Right click to rotate the camera.
 - Alt + left click to orbit the camera.
 - Mouse wheel to zoom in/out.
 - F to center the camera into the last loaded object.
-- SHIFT + Movement to duplicate the movement speed.
+- SHIFT + W / A / S / D to duplicate the movement speed.
 - You can move, rotate and scale selected elements using ImGuizmo in the scene viewport.

 # How to use
 You can drag and drop different models and edit it's meshes and textures (loading from local) in the inspector window.

 **Menu Items**
-- Windows (Able and disable any window)
+- Windows (Enable and disable any window)
-  - Console
   - Scene
   - Configuration
+  - Resources
   - Inspector
   - Hieriarchy
   - Editor Control
   - File Browser
+  - Console

 - Configuration
   - FPS (modify)